 Eliminate potential areas of congestion.

 Don’t be afraid to rearrange furniture in order to achieve good flow in your space.
-You want people to be able to easily mix and mingle, grab food, and find a place to sit or stand without feeling boxed in or cut off from other partygoers.
+You want people to be able to easily mix and mingle, grab food, and find a place to sit or stand without feeling boxed in or cut off from other party-goers.
 I moved my dining table and chairs around and cleared most of the tabletop surfaces in common areas.

-Make cleanup easier on yourself.
+Make cleanup easy on yourself.

 Y’all might remember the rug I searched and searched for to complete my dining room makeover last month.
-I rolled it up and removed it before the party to avoid having to spot clean it afterward.
+I rolled it up and removed it before the party in order to avoid having to spot clean it afterward.
 Spills are inevitable and hardwood is much easier to clean than hand-tufted shag!

 Use a slow cooker…or two.

 I’ve said it before and I’ll say it again: slow cookers can save the day.
 I wanted all food to be in one place and to keep guests in common areas, which doesn’t include the kitchen since it’s kind of cut off from the rest of the house.
-Slow cookers were the answer for keeping the red wine hot chocolate and BBQ chicken sliders warm without leaving them on the stovetop or in the oven.
+Slow cookers were the answer for keeping the red wine hot chocolate and BBQ chicken sliders warm without leaving them on the stove top or in the oven.

 Do you have any fun ideas for a holiday party?
 Let me know below.
 Thanks for reading!